 When things turn bad, alpha males have it worse, but they hide it better than the rest.
 That’s the lesson, Om Ji taught me.
 I am happy that I experienced in person when at least for some time, Om Puri had stopped acting.
 That was better than anything I had seen of him onscreen.

 Today, on his last day, I see a wronged man, a very vulnerable one.

 By Amit Deshpande

 Amit Deshpande is the Founder-President of Vaastav Foundation.
 The prevailing misandry in society made him take up the cause of fight for men’s rights.
 He strives to highlight men’s issues which have been hitherto neglected.
 He appeared on TEDxTalk here.

-Vaastav Foundation is an NGO working for Men’s Issues in Mumbai.
-It conducts weekly meetings in Borivli, Mulund and Vashi and is a part of the Men’s groups coalition in India under the banner of Save Indian Family.
-It runs a suicide helpline for men on 8882 498 498 where almost 100 activists from all over the country, operate the helpline round the clock.
+Vaastav Foundation is an NGO working on Men’s Issues in Mumbai.
+It conducts weekly meetings in Borivli, Mulund, and Vashi and is a part of the Men’s groups coalition in India under the banner of Save Indian Family.
+It runs a suicide helpline for men in 8882 498 498 where almost 100 activists from all over the country, operate the helpline round the clock.